The Limits of Citation Counts

 \blu{Bibliographic databases}.
-With the above notations, a database is a collection $d=(\mathcal{A}, \mathcal{P}_{\mathcal{A}},n)$.
+A database is a collection $d=(\mathcal{A}, \mathcal{P}_{\mathcal{A}},n)$.
 For the clarity of the exposition, I focus in this article on the set of databases $\mathbb{D}$ such that each paper is single-authored, there is no self-citation, and each author cites at least one other author.
 Formally: